SFU-CMPT-201/a7-pub/README.md

 safety at the expense of performance and flexibility.
 Therefore, when you choose a language for a programming task, you need to make a decision based on the features your task requires.

-# Assignment 8: Data Types, Alignment, Padding, and Packing
+## Part 1: Data Types, Alignment, Padding, and Packing

 One of the trickiest parts of writing low-level programs that directly manipulate memory is that often times, you need to think about byte-level details.
 In the previous assignments, we